Mental exercises are a great way to train your brain for increased positive thinking and optimism on a daily basis.

-When you notice you are being negative or a Debbie downer, you have a choice to continue down that path of self-destruction (because negativity always leads to more misery), OR you can simply choose to bring yourself out of that moment and into a new more positive outlook.
+You can continue down the path of self-destruction (because negativity always leads to more misery), or you can choose to bring yourself out of that moment and into a more positive place.

 The first step to having a positive outlook is to make a choice.

-Finding a way to choose, to see the good in everyday situations on the other hand, is always the brighter, more fulfilling path.
+Finding a way to choose, to see the good in everyday situations, on the other hand, is always the brighter, more fulfilling path.

-These five mental exercises will guide you to become a more positive person in the present moment.
+Below are five mental exercises that will guide you to become a more positive person in the present moment.

 1. Choose Again

 If you’re in the grocery store and notice you’re thinking about how it’s freezing, stop.

-Each breath, each thought, each moment is an opportunity to choose WHO you want to be and HOW you want to show up in the world.
+Each breath, each thought, and each moment is an opportunity to choose who you want to be and how you want to show up in the world.

 2. Mindful 4-6-8 Breath

-The next time you find yourself in these situations, close your eyes, take three 4-6-8 breaths (inhale for 4, hold for 6, exhale for 8) and savor the relaxation flooding your body.
+The next time you find yourself in these situations, close your eyes, take three 4-6-8 breaths (inhale for 4, hold for 6, exhale for 8), and savor the relaxation flooding your body.